 Only under exceptional circumstances will a course substitution or waiver from the prescribed courses in a curriculum be permitted.
 To substitute or waive a course, students must submit a request on the appropriate form to the advisor.
-The request must be approved by the advisor, department chair of the discipline in which students are seeking a degree, the dean of the school or college, and the Dean of The Graduate School before it is granted.
-Only requests for academically defensible substitutions or waivers accompanied by appropriate documentation will be considered.
+The request must be approved by the advisor, department chair of the discipline in which students are seeking a degree, and the dean of the school or college.
+Only requests for academically defensible substitutions or waivers and accompanied by appropriate documentation will be considered.
+The required form is posted on the Graduate Programs website.